hiking along the Cumberland Trail (draft)

 This trailhead is exactly 3.0 miles from the corner of Peavine Road and Catoosa Blvd, (and Westchester Dr.) on Peavine Road in Fairfield Glade.
 Park on the right side of the road across from the trailhead

-4.3 Peavine Road to Whiteoak Branch Bridge
+4.2.1 Peavine Road to Future Bridge over Daddy's Creek

 Trail Description